Spotrealms/nano_res/README.md

 ### Basic Style Guide

 This project enforces code style via [Pylint](https://pylint.readthedocs.io/en/latest/).
 It can be installed via Pip (`pip install pylint`) or via [your favorite package manager](https://pkgs.org/search/?q=pylint).
 All contributions should follow this style guide to ensure style consistency.
-To run Pylint checks, simply call `pylint *.py`.
+To run Pylint checks, simply call `pylint $(git ls-files '*.py') `.
 In regards to the scaffold and C header, there is no specific style guide, but care should be taken to ensure that formatting and style resembles what already exists.

 ### Contributor Code of Conduct